Nekroze/partpy/README.rst

 You can check out more of what I am doing at http://nekroze.eturnilnetwork.com my blog.

 If you encounter any errors or problems with ``partpy``, please let me know!
-Open an Issue at the GitHub repository http://github.com/Nekroze/partpy .
+Open an Issue at the GitHub http://github.com/Nekroze/partpy main repository.

 Thanks!